cca/capl/sites/all/themes/README.txt

+This subtheme is based on the Radix theme.
+See http://radixtheme.github.io/documentation/ for Radix theme and documentation

 Place downloaded and custom themes that modify your site's appearance in this directory to ensure clean separation from Drupal core and to facilitate safe, self-contained code updates.
 Contributed themes from the Drupal community may